Loughton Residents AssociationThe Voice of LoughtonLoughton and Debden images

 Consulting residents

-When planning and licensing applications are made to the District Council, those applications affecting Loughton are reviewed by the LRA Plans Group (LRAPG).
-The LRAPG is a group of your LRA volunteers.
+When planning and licensing applications are made to the District Council, those applications affecting Loughton are reviewed by LRA's Plans Group (LRAPG).
+LRAPG is a group of your LRA volunteers.

 LRAPG acts separately from LRA Cllrs in relation to planning and licensing proposals because LRA Cllrs have to take planning and licensing decisions solely on the basis of the evidence presented at planning committee meetings.
 However, when a contentious proposal becomes a formal application to the District Council, your councillors will ask searching questions and, where appropriate, the LRAPG will ask residents for their views.
 More